 The tax man, he doth cometh, A ha’penny for the king.
 If ye have naught to giveth, The deed to yer hovel bring.
 (Anon)

 If you belong to FaceBook, enter #EleminatePropertyTax.
-This is a great orginization dedicated to contacting our congress to eliminate the feudal property tax system.
+This is a great grass-roots orginization dedicated to contacting our congress to eliminate the feudalproperty tax system.
+We can make a difference.
 Please join and support.
-NO RELIEF NO REFORM # ELIMINATE PROPERTY TAX
+NO RELIEF NO REFORM #EliminatePropertyTax